inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 1. Build Type: Set the build mode to `RelWithDebInfo` ([See this guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019))

-2. Build with multiple cores:
+2. If you computer becomes unresponsive while building you can reduce the number of used cores while building (usually 2-4 on an 8-core machine):
+    - In CMake set `IVW_MULTIPROCESSOR_COUNT` to a lower number than the number of cores in your machine
-    - Visual Studio: `Tools->Options->Projects and Solutions->Build and Run->maximum number of parallel project builds` We recommend 2-4 on an 8-core machine
+    - Visual Studio: `Tools->Options->Projects and Solutions->Build and Run->maximum number of parallel project builds`
     - Qt Creator: In `Projects->Build & Run->Build->Build Steps->Details->CMake arguments` add `-j <number of cores>`, e.g. `-j4`

-3. Use multiple threads in Inviwo: In CMake set `IVW_MULTIPROCESSOR_COUNT` to the number of cores in your system.

 #### Common Errors